NationalSecurityAgency/SIMP/README.md

 We appreciate both your interest and your patience during this period

+# Where's the code?!

+For those out there that just want the goods, the actual code for the SIMP project is hosted under the [SIMP Github Organization](https://github.com/simp).

 ## Description

 SIMP is a framework that aims to provide a reasonable combination of security